Jeunese/jeunese.github.io/docs/overview.md

 - Keep up with new releases.
 - Learn how to install, upgrade, manage, use, and troubleshoot products and services.

 > **Note:** Administrators are sometimes called "users" because they use tools described in the documentation to set up the product or service.
-We use the term "administrator" to differentiate this type of user from the *end-users* of the product or service that the administrator sets up.
+We use the term "administrator" to differentiate this type of user from the *end users* of the product or service that the administrator sets up.

 Product documentation *isn't*: